 Eighty Ninety’s latest release Got Your Message has been receiving great reviews with it premiering on Billboard last month, and the band, consisting of brothers Harper and Abner James, also have an upcoming EP, Bowery Beach Road.
 Taylor Swift included the duo’s track Your Favourite Song on her Spotify playlist, and recently headlining Elsewhere Zone One, they are currently working on new music.
 Chatting with Eighty Ninety, we find out about Got Your Message, their headline show and appearing on Taylor’s playlist.

-What’s the feedback been like so far to the premiere on Billboard and the release?
+Got Your Message was premiered on Billboard, what has the feedback been like so far to the release?

 It’s been so great to see the response.
 It’s a bit of a sonic departure for us — someone said we sound more like a “rock” band than we have before — and it feels awesome to see it being embraced.
 We grew up reading Billboard — so it was surreal seeing ourselves on their homepage.